An Initiative of

 - Engages participants effectively

-- Provides evidence-based resources and tools
+- Provides evidence-based resources and tools (optional for panels, strongly recommended for presentations, mandatory for workshops)

 - Clear connection to primary audiences